-If the trick doesn’t work, one reason may be because your information did not match what’s on your credit report.
+If the trick doesn’t work, one reason may be that your information did not match what’s on your credit report.
 You can try clearing your cookies and going through the steps again.
 If it still doesn’t work after the second try, take a break, and try again the next day.

 Most stores that allow the shopping cart trick issue their cards through Comenity Bank.
 Walmart, however, issues its card through Synchrony Bank.
 This difference doesn’t affect the process.
 With Walmart or any other applicable store, you can do the trick by following the steps listed above.
-See our article The Complete Shopping Cart Trick Stores List (+ Where It Won’t Work) for a list of other stores that allow the shopping cart trick.

 For more places where you may be able to use this option to get approval, see our list of shopping cart trick stores.